mkoziri/TiViT-Piano/README.md

 Refer to `docs/REPO_TREE.md` for an index of additional utilities, including profilers, visualization scripts, and document generators.
-Combine these tools with the `--debug`/`--smoke` flags when iterating on configuration changes.
+Combine these tools with `--verbose debug` and `--smoke` when iterating on configuration changes.

 ## Documentation & references